ncatlab/nlab-content/pages/20400.md

 * Computational meaning pertains principally to closed terms, because free variables don't compute; they're just placeholders.
 * Some closed terms are designated as types, and denote PERs on closed terms.
 * For closed terms and types, the equality judgment form ($t = t' \in T$) just accesses the PER of the type.
-* For closed terms, the judgment of being an element of a type ($t \in T$) is a special case of equality.
+* For closed terms and types, the judgment of being an element of a type ($t \in T$) is a special case of equality.
 * It's the judgments about closed terms that are reflected as closed types; judgments about open terms are not involved.

 All of these points are important to the design of a Nuprl-style system.
 But the one that seems to distinguish the approach from intrinsic typing is that being an element is a special case of equality.
 In the intrinsic approach, equality is only meaningful when applied to two terms known to have the same type.
 So being an element must be somehow prior to equality.
 But with the judgment of being an element as a special case of equality, it's simultaneous.